Ikquilibrium-SG/tip-calculator-app-main/README.md

 ### What I learned

-I used the grid display property in this project.
-It was an amazing feeling to learn something and easily apply it even when you feel that you don't yet have a solid understanding about it.
-Used the grid property for the buttons for both web and mobile display.
+I learned to use the grid display property for this project.

 ```css